spryker/spryker-docs/docs/scos/dev/glue-api-guides/202009.0/managing-customers/authenticating-as-a-customer.md

 title: Authenticating as a customer
 description: Retrieve customer authentication tokens to send requests to protected resources.
 originalLink: https://documentation.spryker.com/v6/docs/authenticating-as-a-customer
+originalArticleId: 4f692494-e323-4a95-bff8-b45c984c1ff3
 redirect_from:
   - /v6/docs/authenticating-as-a-customer
   - /v6/docs/en/authenticating-as-a-customer
 ---

 This endpoint allows authenticating as a customer.
-As an authenticated customer, you can send requests to [protected resources](https://documentation.spryker.com/docs/authentication-and-authorization#list-of-private-resources).
+As an authenticated customer, you can send requests to [protected resources](/docs/scos/dev/glue-api-guides/202009.0/authentication-and-authorization.html#list-of-private-resources).

 ## Installation
-For details on the modules that provide the API functionality and how to install them, see [Glue API: Customer Access Feature Integration](https://documentation.spryker.com/docs/glue-api-customer-account-management-feature-integration).
+For details on the modules that provide the API functionality and how to install them, see [Glue API: Customer Access Feature Integration](/docs/scos/dev/migration-and-integration/202009.0/feature-integration-guides/glue-api/glue-api-customer-account-management-feature-integration.html).

 ## Authenticate as a customer